vjardin/zephyr-picoprobe-hello/README.md

 The boards/rpi_pico.overlay file configures:

 - UART1 as the console (GPIO4=TX, GPIO5=RX) matching the J2/UART connector
-- Red LED on GPIO2 as an alias "led0"
+- All five LEDs as aliases led0 through led4

 This is necessary because the Debug Probe uses different pins than the standard Raspberry Pi Pico board definition in Zephyr.